WildEyeConservation/TrapTagger/README.md

 - MAIN_GIT_REPO:                        The repository for the main application.
 - MONITORED_EMAIL_ADDRESS:              A monitored email address for user enquiries and questions.
 - BUCKET:                               The name of your bucket that you created for your images to be stored.
-- BRANCH:                               The branch of the repository that you would like to use (master).
 - DB_CLUSTER_NAME:                      The name of your aurora db instance.
 - IAM_ADMIN_GROUP:                      The name of the user group you created.
 - AWS_S3_DOWNLOAD_ACCESS_KEY_ID:        The AWS ID of your S3-only IAM user